Last Updated on

 A drop in the proportion of dietary carbohydrates can result in rapid weight loss, which is certainly not recommended during nursing.
 This is because your milk supply depends on the consistent energy provided by carbs, and this could impact the nutrition your baby is getting.
 A low carb diet has more than the recommended amount of protein and fat for a breastfeeding mother, but as they are essential, it is nothing to be concerned about.

 Going on a harsh diet means that your body fat will be burned at a rapid rate, which might release any toxins that have been stored into the breast milk.
-This is especially concerning with regards to ketogenic diets, wherein ketones are produced by the body.
-As it is unknown if ketones can enter breast milk supply or harm the baby, keto diets while breastfeeding are best avoided.
+This is especially concerning with regards to ketogenic diets, during which ketones are produced by the body.
+As it is unknown whether ketones can enter breast milk supply or harm the baby, keto diets while breastfeeding are best avoided.

 Going on a low carb diet means getting rid of all carb-based sweeteners like sugar and honey.
-This will make many dieters use more artificial sweeteners during the diet.
-Even though there are no known risks for breastfeeding, many women avoid them and have natural sweeteners instead.
+This will make many people use more artificial sweeteners during the diet.
+Even though there are no known risks related to artificial sweeteners and breastfeeding, many women avoid them and have natural sweeteners instead.

-- Consume around fifty to sixty grams every day during your breastfeeding period.
+- Consume around fifty to sixty grams of carbohydrates every day during your breastfeeding period.

 - Drink at least eight to ten glasses of water a day to stay hydrated.

-- Don’t jump into the diet; rather, start slowly and gradually speed up your pace.
+- Don’t jump into the diet; instead, start slowly and gradually speed up your pace.

 - Please ensure you don’t fall below 1800 calories overall every day.